“It’s just colic.”

 Traditional Chinese Medicine (TCM) can be extremely effective in treating colic.

-TCM call colic conditions “Night Crying” due to the common pattern of baby getting inconsolably upset from late afternoon onward.
-From the perspective of this medicine, all children’s digestive systems are underdeveloped to some degree until the age of six.
+TCM call colic conditions “night crying” due to the common pattern of baby getting inconsolably upset from late afternoon onward.
+From the perspective of this medicine, all children's digestive systems are underdeveloped to some degree until the age of six.

-Colic is a result of this sensitivity with our without overfeeding or consumption of foods too difficult to digest.
-TCM treatment will vary depending on your baby’s constitution and his specific symptoms, but usually will almost always include dietary alterations for baby and breastfeeding moms in addition to acupuncture or herbal medicine.
-Here’s a great article that describes colic from a Chinese medicine perspective: click here.
+TCM treatment will vary depending on your baby's constitution and his specific symptoms, but usually will almost always include dietary alterations for baby and breastfeeding moms in addition to acupuncture or herbal medicine.

 4 – Probiotics